-I photographed a sports event last week for the organizers of a tennis tournament.
+I photographed a week-long tennis tournament last week for the event organizers.
 The media relations folks were, as always, fantastic.
-They were friendly, helpful, accommodating and always available.
-They answered every question, sorted out every problem, had all necessary tournament information available, arranged every interview, and of course, the free pizza and beer at the end of the day didn’t hurt.
+They were friendly, helpful and always available.
+They answered every question, sorted out every problem, had all necessary tournament information available and arranged every interview.
+They even handed out free pizza and beer at the end of each day.
+On very hot days, they’ve been known to hand out ice cream!

-The media work space was perfect: air conditioned room with tables, chairs, power, Internet access, refreshments, and large comfy chairs for some folks to have a quick afternoon snooze, although one photographer just napped on the floor using his camera bag as a pillow.
+The media work space was perfect: an air-conditioned room with tables, chairs, power, Internet access, refreshments and large comfy chairs for some folks to have a quick afternoon snooze.
 Did I mention that some days ran 14 hours?

 The number of people in the photo pits was controlled to ensure that each photographer had enough elbow room and could get the pictures they needed.